Minnesota Timberwolves failed move to New Orleans: Proposed move to New Orleans

-After months of speculation, on May 23, 1994, Top Rank successfully purchased the franchise for $152.5 million with the intention of relocating it to New Orleans.
-The purchase occurred following an agreement between Top Rank and Timberwolves ownership that allowed Top Rank to purchase the franchise if no local ownership groups were found by May 20, 1994.
-On June 6, 1994, Top Rank officially filed the paperwork to the NBA seeking to relocate the Timberwolves to New Orleans for the 1994–95 NBA season.
+After months of speculation, on May 23, 1994, Top Rank bought the franchise for $152.5 million with the intention of moving it to New Orleans.
+The purchase followed an agreement between Top Rank and Timberwolves owners that allowed Top Rank to buy the franchise if no local ownership groups were found by May 20, 1994.
+On June 6, 1994, Top Rank filed the paperwork to the NBA seeking to move the Timberwolves to New Orleans for the 1994–95 NBA season.
 The filings also identified Fred Hofheinz as the sole Top Rank stockholder, with Houston lawyer John O'Quinn and stockbroker Robert Higley serving as the team's major partners.

-With the timber wolf being a species not native to Louisiana, there was much speculation as to what the relocated franchise would be called.
-Although never officially changed, a few new names were proposed; New Orleans Mayor Marc Morial advocated for the team be called the Rhythm, while Louisiana Governor Edwin Edwards suggested the team be renamed the Angels.
-After speculation as to where the team would play their home games while a new arena was constructed, Superdome officials notified the league that enough dates would be available to schedule 41 home games at the dome for the 1994–95 season.
-Prior to this announcement, the team was rumored to play games at the Lakefront Arena, the Pete Maravich Assembly Center in Baton Rouge, or the Mississippi Coast Coliseum in Biloxi, Mississippi when the Superdome was unavailable.
+With the timber wolf being a species not native to Louisiana, there was much speculation as to what the moved franchise would be called.
+A few were proposed; New Orleans Mayor Marc Morial wanted the Rhythm, while Louisiana Governor Edwin Edwards suggested the Angels.
+After speculation as to where the team would play their home games while a new arena was built, Superdome officials notified the league that enough dates would be available to schedule 41 home games at the dome for the 1994–95 season.
+Before this announcement, the team was rumored to play games at the Lakefront Arena, the Pete Maravich Assembly Center in Baton Rouge, or the Mississippi Coast Coliseum in Biloxi, Mississippi when the Superdome was unavailable.